gvwilson/thirdbit/src/fiction/iffy/index.md

 Someone or something hit her hard between her shoulder blades.
 She felt Edson stumble—no,
 he hadn't stumbled,
-he'd broken stride to trip whoever was behind her, and then they were out the door and on a cobbled side street with a dozen other people, heads down and walking quickly as drones circled overhead and told them to stay calm, this was not an attack, it was just a temporary malfunction and they should all resume normal activity immediately.
+he'd broken stride to trip whoever was behind them, and then they were out the door and on a cobbled side street with a dozen other people, heads down and walking quickly as drones circled overhead telling them to stay calm, this was not an attack, it was just a temporary malfunction and they should all resume normal activity immediately.